josephbinoy/FuuBot/README.md

 ## Entering Lobby

 When you restart the bot, it will be able to re-enter the lobby it has already created.
-The bot will analyze the lobby history and try to restore the order of hosts.
+The bot will order the hosts based on slot order.

 ## IRC Chat